 Through MART Studios we pride ourselves on sustaining a community of studios that offer affordable, cooperative and professional environments for the development of all things cultural!
 We do this by working with local landlords and authorities to inhabit spaces that facilitate artists’ studios and workspaces for creatives.
 We cater to emerging and established practitioners with a range of studios and project spaces for all forms of creativity.
-We are the largest supplier of independent space for the arts, cultural and creative community in Ireland, now supporting 170 members in seven studio buildings across Dublin.
+We are the largest supplier of independent space for the arts, cultural and creative community in Ireland, now supporting 150 members in several studio buildings across Dublin.

 Our members and studios have a strong impact on the local and national Creative Economy.
 Our studios have great transport links and neighbour some of Dublin’s best bars, cafés, restaurants & vintage shops.
 At MART we redevelop buildings, work with local communities, attract and create jobs and improve localities through our main values:

 All income generated by the organisation is invested back into our not-for-profit activities: creating platforms for artists through studios and exhibitions, building refurbishment, providing employment and encouraging the growth of artistic communities.

 MART was set up by artists for artists.
 It began in 2007 by Ciara Scanlan and Matthew Nevin as a way to create exhibition opportunities for emerging artists.
 MART seeks to create opportunities by providing creative platforms to support creatives from all stages of their careers to test new ground.
 As a curatorial partnership Ciara & Matthew have curated over 200 artists through 50 exhibitions across Ireland, UK, Europe, USA & Japan.
 In 2013 MART opened two art galleries in a converted old fire station in Rathmines, Dublin 6, and as of 2018 has become the largest provider of studios in Ireland.

 Solo & Shared: